ChefKissInc/NootedRed/README.md

 This cannot be resolved without breaking macOS' integrity and potentially even stability.

 Injecting the GPU kexts is not possible during the OpenCore injection stage.
-The prelink stage fails for kexts of this type as their dependencies aren't contained in the Boot Kext Collection, where OpenCore injects kexts to, they're in the Auxiliary Kext Collection.
+The prelink stage fails for kexts of this type as their dependencies aren't contained in the Boot Kext Collection, where OpenCore injects kexts to, they're in the System Kext Collection.

 In conclusion, this kext is constricted to Big Sur since there are too many incompatibilities with older and newer macOS versions.